Major US pipeline delivering fuel but shortages continue - RFI

 More than half of the gas stations in Virginia had run out of fuel after the rush of customers drained their tanks, according to data Thursday from the GasBuddy tracking site.

-Georgia was facing similar level of shortages, but the situation had improved in many other states.
+Georgia was facing a similar level of shortages, but the situation had improved in many other states.

+"I know seeing lines at the pumps or gas stations with no gas can be extremely stressful, but this is a temporary situation.
+Do not get more gas than you need," Biden said.
+"Don't panic."

 Colonial Pipeline shut down its network following a ransomware attack on its computer systems late Friday.